 The village website was adopted by the Parish Council in January 2017.
-In addition to being a source of local information and reports generally, it serves as a window into the work of the Parish Council, including agendas, meetings minutes and financial reports.
+It is a source of local information and including forecasts/ reports on local events.
+It also serves as a window into the work of the Parish Council, including the publication of agendas, meetings minutes and financial reports.

-Residents can request allowable content to be included by contacting the website manager, Phil Brown, using firstname.lastname@example.org.
-For a quick overview of the menu and sub-menu layout have a look at the Site Menu Index.
+Residents can request allowable content to be included by contacting the website manager, Phil Brown, using email@example.com.
+For a quick overview of the menu and sub-menus have a look at the Site Menu Index.

 Wanna Join My Gang?

 Neil Lewis is looking for volunteers to assist him doing a ‘makeover’ of the fence that runs alongside one side of the Village Hall.
 This might be suitable for teenagers undertaking the Duke of Edinburgh scheme; this activity could fulfil part of the voluntary service to the community requirement.
 See the Wanna Join My Gang poster for more details.

 Due to capacity issues, a sister website has been created to hold and view all the pictures/ photos and images that were accessed in the Galleries section.
 The new website is called Hindolveston Images and can be accessed from the Galleries page.

 Birds of Hindolveston – A Tour Guide by Luke Nash

 Local resident and school boy, Luke Nash, has compiled an excellent tour guide with his own photos specifically for this website, to the birds you can see around the village and in the near vicinity.
 You can view the guide by clicking here.
 To see the photos separately, look at the page entitled Birds of Hindol in the Galleries section.